110: Robot Holocaust

-“Penny them in there” refers to a prank wherein the prankster jams as many pennies as possible between the door and the door jamb (on the side with the hinges) so that it becomes physically impossible for the person inside to open the door.
-“Shaving cream under the door” refers to another prank wherein a large envelope is filled with shaving cream and then the open end is slid under the door.
+“Penny them in there” refers to a prank wherein the prankster jams as many pennies as possible between the door and the door jamb, above and below the handle, putting so much pressure on the handle mechanism that it becomes physically impossible for the person inside to open the door.
+A popular prank in college dorms, where the big, heavy doors tend to work well for this trick.
+"Shaving cream under the door” refers to another prank wherein a large envelope is filled with shaving cream and then the open end is slid under the door.
 The prankster then jumps onto the envelope so that the shaving cream is blasted into the victim’s room.

 Hey, looks like the set from The Wiz.

 The Wiz: The Super Soul Musical “Wonderful Wizard of Oz” is a musical by Charlie Smalls that opened in 1974.
 Simply put, it was a contemporary, urban-set, and African-American–focused retelling of L. Frank Baum’s The Wizard of Oz.
 In 1978, a film version (just called The Wiz) was released.
 It starred Diana Ross as Dorothy, Michael Jackson as Scarecrow, Nipsey Russell as Tin Man, Ted Ross as Cowardly Lion, and Richard Pryor as the Wizard.

 Spinach-chin, you go that way.